1. Office

 Who this is for: This model is ideal for people who don’t need a printer on a daily basis but still appreciate having one for the few times a year when they need to print.

-Why we like it: The Brother HL-L2350DW is simple, fast, dependable, easy to set up, and affordable to operate.
+Why we like it: The Brother HL-L2460DW is simple, fast, dependable, easy to set up, and affordable to operate.
 And because it’s a laser printer, it can sit for weeks or months between print jobs and start up again without trouble.

 Although it’s a budget model, it isn’t short on features.
-For the typical $150-ish asking price, you get automatic duplex printing capability, a large 250-sheet paper tray, reliable Wi-Fi connectivity, and the option to use high-yield toner cartridges—which means you don’t have to buy them often.
+For the typical $160-ish asking price, you get automatic duplex printing capability, a large 250-sheet paper tray, reliable Wi-Fi connectivity, and the option to use high-yield toner cartridges—which means you don’t have to buy them as often.
 This printer works with Windows, macOS, Linux, ChromeOS, iOS, and Android.

 As for print quality, in our testing to choose the best laser printer, we found that this model is more than good enough for any text-based document, but it might need a few settings tweaks to produce a graphics-heavy document that you’d want to hand out to other people.
 It’s also extremely compact, so it can fit in tight spaces where other printers can’t go, such as a bookcase shelf.